unixissexy/imunifyav-doc/docs/config_file_description/README.md

 <td># speeds up (<span class="notranslate">True</span>) (default value) ot not (<span class="notranslate">False</span>) repeated scans based on smart re-scan approach, local result caching and cloud-assisted scan.</td></tr>
 <tr><td><span class="notranslate">rapid_scan_rescan_unchanging_files_frequency: null</span></td>
 <td># defines what part of all files will be rescanned during each scan.
 For example, if set 10 then 1/10 part of all files will be rescanned.
 The default value `null` - means "choose frequency based on scan schedule".
 E.g. month - 1, week - 5, day - 10.</td></tr>
+<tr><td><span class="notranslate">hyperscan: False</span></td>
+<td># allows to use (True) the regex matching HyperScan library in Malware Scanner to greatly improve the scanning speed.
+False is the default value.
+HyperScan requires its own signatures set that will be downloaded from the files.imunify360.com and compiled locally.<br><b>Platform requirements</b>:<br>* HyperScan supports Debian, Ubuntu and CentOS/CloudLinux 7 and later.<br>* SSE3 processor instructions support.
+It is quite common nowadays, but may be lacking in virtual environments or in some rather old servers.</td></tr>
 <th colspan="2" align="left"><span class="notranslate">ERROR_REPORTING:</span></th></tr>
 <tr><td><span class="notranslate">enable: True</span></td>
 <td># automatically report errors to the Imunify team</td></tr>